 What will happen to me if I am caught illegally open burning?

-CDAQ has the legal authority to enforce the open burning laws in the City of Cleveland and Cuyahoga County.
-Violations of the Cleveland Air Pollution Control Code can result in substantial penalties.
-If you have any questions, or need to report a suspected open burning incident, contact us on our air pollution hotline:
+CDAQ has the legal authority to enforce the open burning laws.
+Violations can result in substantial penalties.
+If you have any questions or need to report a suspected open burning incident contact us on our 24-hour complaint hotline